 As a Finalist in the Stockholm Challenge and the Global Junior Challenge it has been very interesting to learn, first hand, about some of the best educational projects in the world.
 There has been the opportunity to meet once again, old friends from previous Challenges and meet some of the most prominent people in the world of information technology in education.

-In the category of "old friends", it was a pleasure to meet Denise Odhiambo (Rwanda Rural Rehabilitation Initiative - GJC 2002), Kalthum Abdullah H. Al-Ansary of Muraishid Primary School (Best UAE National Teacher Project 2004), teachers from Matera's On-Line Newspaper, Italy (Stockholm 2004), Hannah Shiloach from Finestein Junior High Junior High School, Israel, Aaron Lau (Hong Kong Education City Limited - Stockholm 2004 and GJC winner for e-Learning and SARS) and Oliver from Botswana Basket Weavers Online (winner of the business category at this year's Stockholm Challenge).
+In the category of "old friends", it was a pleasure to meet Denise Odhiambo (Rwanda Rural Rehabilitation Initiative), Kalthum Abdullah H. Al-Ansary of Muraishid Primary School (Best UAE National Teacher Project), teachers from Matera's On-Line Newspaper, Italy, Hannah Shiloach from Finestein Junior High Junior High School, Israel, Aaron Lau (Hong Kong Education City Limited and GJC winner for e-Learning and SARS) and Oliver from Botswana Basket Weavers Online

 "New friends" include Nazrul Islam (Cyber Schools Bangladesh), Bernard Percy, former Editor-In-Chief of Converge magazine (USA), Dafna and Nitza of Tapuah (Israel) and educational representatives from Palestine.